fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 - Healing Potion: try to remember which ones cast *S:Heal* and which ones cast *S:Major Healing*; the difference will save your life
 - Druid's Mace: casts *D:Cure All*

 Manage your front and rear ranks carefully, and don't be afraid to `(M)ove` party members around in combat to reorder.
 Between slayings, the game will rearrange your party back into its original marching order, which might or might not be good for you.
-Nothing worse than having Namtar resurrect with one of your fighters sitting on 1 HP.
+Nothing worse than having Namtar resurrect with one of your fighters sitting on 1 Health.

 Okay, onto the tactics.
 Kill Namtar once (750–850 HP).
 The second time (around 360 HP), he'll close to 10' and then use *D:Whirl Wind* to push you back.
 He almost always goes first (DEX 34 will do that), but you can use that to your advantage.
 Just keep attacking with the Dragon Teeth and you'll knock him down quickly enough.
 The third time (around 900 HP) is the hardest, because you're already depleted and haven't had a round to rest in a while.
-You may have more luck closing to 20' so your archer can hit him, and countering his breath weapon with *D:Cure All* and/or *S:Major Healing*.
+You may have more luck closing to 20' so your archer can hit him and countering his breath weapon with *D:Cure All* and/or *S:Major Healing*.
 If you find yourself within 10', he will hammer you for 10d10 stun per round; I suggest using `(B)lock` with most of your front line and letting your archer do the work.

 ### Endgame

 Once you do manage to beat Namtar three times, you get to pick up his body.
-Doing so transports you to the Magan Underworld near the recharge pool.
+Doing so transports you to the [Magan Underworld](magan-underworld.md) near the Refresh Pool.
 You may also find that your wounds have been healed.
-Obviously, hit the recharge pool (I bet that feels good).
+Obviously, hit the Refresh Pool (I bet that feels good).

-2S of the recharge pool at the choke point is a battle with 30 Goblins, and these are about twice as tough as the normal ones.
+2S of the Pool at the choke point is a battle with 30 Goblins, and these are about twice as tough as the normal ones.
 Block with your front line, blow all your magic on big group-zap spells, and with a little luck you may wipe out the whole group of Goblins before they can stun anyone.
-Namtar is getting weaker (210–240 HP), so just clean him up again and hit the recharge pool again afterwards.
+Namtar is getting weaker (210–240 HP), so just clean him up and hit the Refresh Pool again afterwards.

 You're free to wander the Underworld at this point, but now that you're in the endgame, you're stuck down here – none of the stairs up will work.
 Which is a shame, because I really want to know what happens if you throw him into the Well of Souls under the Necropolis.
 Ah well.
 If you're out of Dragon Stones and feel like you need more (you don't, because you have the refresh pool now), check out the cache near the Mystic Wood stairs.